 Use clear descriptions that include measurements and bulleted features.

-4. Take care with Craigslist.
+4. Take care when dealing with the public.
 There’s a reason that most of my buyers brought their mom or significant other with them when I invited them to my apartment to pick things up, but that shouldn’t preclude you from using the website to make some money from your stuff.
 Here’s what I kept in mind:

 Keep a spreadsheet.
 Mine included the item, listing price, date posted and the email address of the first three people who inquired.
-I learned very quickly that people say they want something then don’t show, so it was good to be able to reach out to the next person in line without digging through deleted emails.
+I learned very quickly that people say they want something then don’t show, so it was good to be able to reach out to the next person in line without digging through deleted emails, DMs and comments.
 Plus it allowed me to track how much I made, which was fun.

 Be clear on delivery in your item listing.
 I always included guidelines for pick-up so that no one even bothered to ask if I would deliver: “If interested, you are responsible for picking it up from a mutually agreed-upon location.
 Pick-ups available M-F 6–8 PM or weekends.”